bouassaba/nusave/README.md

 ```

 The command above will bring all packages that Newtonsoft.Json depend on, and if there are
-any duplicates, they will be ignored. `nusave` checks for existing `.nupkg` files and
+any duplicates, they will be ignored.
+NuSave checks for existing `.nupkg` files and
 hierarchical package folders.

-The combination of `nusave` and `NuGet.Server` gives you the ability to download all
+The combination of NuSave and NuGet.Server gives you the ability to download all
 packages needed on your laptop or workstation for offline use.

 ### Cache multiple NuGet packages from a `.csproj` file